annotation/text-fabric/docs/Api/General.md

     ???+ caution "Experimental"
         This part of search templates is still experimental.

         *   bugs may be discovered
         *   the syntax of quantifiers may change

     ??? abstract "Quantifiers are conditions"
         Quantifiers are a powerful kind of conditions in templates.
-        With the help of quantifiers you can say pretty sophisticated things in a template.

-        They state conditions on the relatives of a given node.
+        They state conditions on a given atom in your template.
-        Whereas normal templates only state that certain configurations must exists, with quantifiers you are able to express that all relatives of a certain kind have certain properties or that some relatives do not exist.

-        Their requirements have the shape of a quantifier:
+        The atom in question is called the *parent* atom.
+        The conditions may involve *many* nodes that are related to the parent, as in:

+        *all embedded words are a verb*;

+        *without a following predicate phrase*;

+        *with a mother clause or a mother phrase*.

+        That is where the term *quantifier* comes from.

+        A quantifier *quantifies* its parent atom.

+        Here is the syntax of the quantifiers:

         ```
-        node-or-set
-        no:
+        atom
+        /without/
         templateN
-        end:
+        /-/
         ```

         ```
-        node-or-set
-        all:
+        atom
+        /where/
         templateA
-        have:
+        /have/
         templateH
-        end:
+        /-/
         ```

         ```
-        node-or-set
-        either:
+        atom
+        /with/
         templateO1
-        or:
+        /or/
         templateO2
-        or:
+        /or/
         templateO3
-        end:
+        /-/
         ```

         ???+ note "Parent"
-            The `node-or-set` bit is an atom line, it acts as the *parent* of the quantifier.
+            The `atom` bit is an atom line, it acts as the *parent* of the quantifier.

         ???+ note "Multiple quantifiers"
             You may have multiple quantifiers for one parent.